mahmoudaboghadeer93/Devops-tools/README.md

-# Useful Tools i used
+# Useful Tools that i use:

-1️⃣ Reloader can watch changes in ConfigMap and Secret and do rolling upgrades on Pods with their associated DeploymentConfigs, Deployments, Daemonsets Statefulsets and Rollouts.  [***Reloader***](https://github.com/stakater/Reloader)
+  1️⃣ Reloader can watch changes in ConfigMap and Secret and do rolling upgrades on Pods with their associated DeploymentConfigs,
+     Deployments, Daemonsets Statefulsets and Rollouts.  [***Reloader***](https://github.com/stakater/Reloader)